-Our strategy for obtaining an explicit KK-equivalence between $C(\CP_q^{n})$ and $\mathbb{C}^{n+1}$ consists of proving that \eqref{exactseqn} splits.
-For any split exact sequence one obtains a KK-class implementing the desired KK-equivalence through the so-called splitting homomorphism (see, for instance, \cite[Exercise 19.9.1]{Bl98}).
+Our strategy for obtaining an explicit $KK$-equivalence between $C(\CP_q^{n})$ and $\mathbb{C}^{n+1}$ consists of proving that \eqref{exactseqn} splits.
+For any split exact sequence one obtains a $KK$-class implementing the desired $KK$-equivalence through the so-called splitting homomorphism (see, for instance, \cite[Exercise 19.9.1]{Bl98}).

 The existence of a splitting is, once more, a direct consequence of the Universal Coefficient Theorem \cite{RoSch87}.
 Knowing that a splitting exists is however not enough for practical applications, and, in general, constructing such a splitting explicitly is a non-trivial task.
 When considering $C(\CP_q^n)$ as a graph $C^*$-algebra, the structure of the graph makes it easier to unravel the form of such a splitting.
 To our knowledge, such a splitting has not been described in the literature before.